 Review: Child Safety Seat Ease of Use Ratings, Editors of NHTSA, Not dated

-The Graco SnugRide 35 receives 4.2 out of 5 stars in nearly 90 reviews, with owners praising the seat's comfort and safety.
+The Graco SnugRide 35 receives 4.2 out of 5 stars in more than 100 reviews, with owners praising the seat's comfort and safety.
 Some complain that the seat is too big and heavy.
 Others find the buckles stiff and say their babies outgrew the seat by height far before approaching the 35-pound limit.

 6. Good Housekeeping